 In the mid-1950’s, a new plan was suggested.
 This plan included a parish hall, a large church and a smaller chapel which would connect to the church with a covered walkway called a cloister.
 A study of the facilities and the chapel was conducted in 1956 and it was suggested that the chapel be torn down due to the need for expensive repairs.
 Only the larger church was completed in 1958.
 The members of the parish supported the repairs of the chapel, and additional repairs were made several times in the next 50 years.

 Improvements and updates to the church property were made in 1996.
 The property also includes a columbarium – a sacred area designated for the installation of cinerary urns and a meditation labyrinth.
-The gardens have been designed in large party by the late Rev. Deacon Robert Taylor with additional work by his son, Brad Taylor.
+The gardens were designed in large part by the late Rev. Deacon Robert Taylor with additional work by his son, Brad Taylor.

 The chapel was placed on the National Register of Historic Places in 1975 which coincided with the centennial celebration of the founding of Trinity Church.